-REQ.21.1.6 All information exchanged by the ESPI should be secure in accordance with the security requirements stated herein.
+REQ.21.3.1.6 All information exchanged by the ESPI should be secure in accordance with the security requirements stated herein.
 These may be further constrained by Governing Documents and Applicable Regulatory Authority.

-REQ.21.1.7 A Retail Customer should have the ability to authorize the Data Custodian to release energy usage information for such Retail Customer to an Authorized Third Party who has acquired the right to act in this role, subject to the Governing Documents and Applicable Regulatory Authority.
+REQ.21.3.1.7 A Retail Customer should have the ability to authorize the Data Custodian to release EUI for such Retail Customer to an Authorized Third Party who has acquired the right to act in this role, subject to the Governing Documents and Applicable Regulatory Authority.

-REQ.21.1.8 Subject to the Governing Documents and Applicable Regulatory Authority, a Retail Customer should have the ability to authorize multiple Authorized Third Parties to have limited time based read only access to specified EUI or other types of information for such Retail Customer, with any default expiration for such access established by such Governing Documents or Applicable Regulatory Authority.
+REQ.21.3.1.8 Subject to the Governing Documents and Applicable Regulatory Authority, a Retail Customer should have the ability to authorize multiple Authorized Third Parties to have limited time based read only access to specified EUI or other types of information for such Retail Customer, with any default expiration for such access established by such Governing Documents or Applicable Regulatory Authority.